SmoothGlue Enterprise Prerequisites

 Instead of getting a separate SSL/TLS certificate for each subdomain, you get one certificate that works for all subdomains.

-For example: If you own the domain example.com
+For example: If you own the domain example.com, a wildcard certificate for *.example.com will work for:

 It doesn't work for the main domain itself (example.com) unless you include it separately.